-The secondary SENCo, Amanda Hughes, is in the process of completing the National Award in Special Educational Needs Coordination.
+The secondary SENCo, Amanda Hughes, has achieved the National Award in Special Educational Needs Coordination.

-Our SENCOs actively engage in a range of opportunities to share best practice and keep well informed of current local and national initiatives and policies to support students with SEND.
+Our SENCOs actively engage in a range of opportunities to share best practice and keep well informed of current local and national initiatives and policies to support pupils with SEND.